jonteohr/Warden-Menu/README.md

 2. Freeday
 3. Warday
 4. Gravity Freeday
+5. Give a specific player(s) freeday, marked with beacons

 There's also some other functions in the menu that the warden can take advantage of in order to make the game more comfortable.
 Some of the other entries in the menu include: